FilipRokita/minecraft-server-docker/README.md

     ```bash
     docker compose up -d
     ```
-    *Note:* The first time you run this command, you need to execute `docker compose up -d --build`.
-Also, make sure to run this command inside the `mcsrv` folder.
+    *Note*: If you are running this command for the first time after installation, use `docker compose up -d --build`.
+Also, ensure you are executing the command inside the `mcsrv` folder.

 - **Stop Server**
     ```bash